CIS565-Fall-2014/Project3-Pathtracer/README.md

 ## SCENE FORMAT
+I have some scene files that are interesting to render:
+* sampleScene
+I modified the original file and in current version, there is diffuse item, highly reflective item, glass item.
+WIHOUT depth of field.
+* myScene
-This project uses a custom scene description format.
+Everything same as "sampleScene" except this one is This project uses a custom scene description format.
 Scene files are flat text files that describe all geometry, materials, lights, cameras, render settings, and animation frames inside of the scene.